mchpTestArea/mchv230vac1.5kw-33ck64mc105-pmsm-foc-pll-pfc/README.md

      <p align="left" >
       <img  src="images/motorconnection.png" width="600"/></p>

 6. Power the PFC board using a controlled AC source by applying a voltage within in the range 130-240V<sub>ac rms</sub> and a frequency of 50Hz through IEC connector **connector J1** provided on the PFC board.
+If the supply frequency is 60Hz, refer to point No: 3 in the section [Basic Demonstration](#52-basic-demonstration) to change the input frequency in firmware parameters .

       <p align="left">
       <img  src="images/mchv_input.png" width="600"/></p>